1 in 8 children are living in a food insecure household

 We have continued to explore ways to expand access to food for the children and families in the United States who need it the most.
-Our five distribution centers across the country serve as hubs for dispersing relief and resources to communities in all 50 states as we deliver supplies to our community partners in cities, towns and rural areas.
-In 2019, our programs provided 68.6 million pounds of shelf-stable food and essential household items valued at $238.4 million to supplement family needs and offer hope to approximately 4.7 million people across the nation.
+Our five distribution centers across the country serve as hubs for dispersing relief and resources to communities across the country as we deliver supplies to our community partners in cities, towns and rural areas.
+In fiscal year 2022, our programs provided more than 86.2 million pounds of shelf-stable food and essential household items valued at more than $317 million to supplement family needs and offer hope to more than 8.2 million people across the nation.

 Sadly, the breakfasts and lunches served at school to approximately 30 million children across the U.S. can often be the only reliable sources of food many kids receive.
 When the school year ends, so do these meals, and summer can become a time of struggle and hunger.

 Food insecurity has grown more widespread in the U.S. since 2020 due to the far-reaching effects of the ongoing pandemic.
 It is estimated that nearly one in eight American children is now food insecure.

 Feed the Children’s network of local community partners operates nationwide to bridge the summer hunger gap.
 We work with food pantries, churches, schools and homeless shelters to distribute food and essentials.
 And through the power of partnership, our outreach programs can help more families than ever.

 Education and community matter in the hunger crisis